iterorganization/Waveform-Editor/docs/source/derived.rst

 .. note::

-    Only NumPy’s elementwise universal functions (ufuncs) are allowed in expressions.
+    Only NumPy’s universal functions (ufuncs) are allowed in expressions.
     See the `NumPy ufunc documentation <https://numpy.org/doc/stable/reference/ufuncs.html>`_ for the full list.

 Combined Operations